chhuang-one/sqxclib/doc/schema-builder-static.md

 ## C99 designated initializer

-use C99 designated initializer to define table/column in schema_v1 (static)
+use C99 designated initializer to define table and column in schema_v1 (static)

 ```c
 #include <sqxclib.h>